scerioli/Global-Preferences-Survey/Article/Article.md

 A first thought was that this might be the result of using a different dataset for the GDP (the 2010 USD instead of 2005), but in our opinion this can’t be an explanation but rather a check about how robust the results are.
 So this question about the differences that were found is kept open.

+> Social environment is associated with gene regulatory variation in the rhesus macaque immune system

 # 5. Conclusions